 Sportsbridge models are becoming more common, but are still rare compared to flybridge and sports yachts.
 The Prestige 680’s mix of interior and deck space is closely matched by the Galeon 700 Skydeck, which offers a near-identical layout but adds a shinier, more glamorous finish.
 The slightly smaller and notably cheaper 650 Skydeck feels anything but when you’re onboard.
 This super-modern three-cabin Galeon is full of ideas and functionality on deck with fold-down balconies and walk-through foredecks.

-The 680 model has been discontinued, the very similar 690 offering the same S and flybridge design options.
+While Prestige has discontinued the 680 model, the very similar Prestige 690 now offers the same Sport and flybridge design options.

 Specifications